STaylorT/STaylorT/README.md

-# Hello!
-I'm Taylor.
+# I'm Taylor

-## 📖 About Me (:
-- A list of things I enjoy spending my free time on: \[ books, chess, music, puzzley games, YouTube ]

 ## 👨‍💻 What I'm up to
-- Working at a _tech company_ in Bentonville, AR 👀
+- Working at a _tech company_ in AR, USA

+## Upcoming Goals
+- On a mission to learn AI skills
+- Starting a business

 <div align='center'>
     <table border="0">